saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 ### System keychain

-GpgFrontend hides its key in the place your computer already keeps passwords:
+GpgFrontend stores its key in the place where your computer already keeps
+passwords:

 - **Windows**: Credential Manager
 - **macOS**: your login keychain